SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     nersc$

-The Rancher CLI stores its configuration file under your home directory, at `~/.rancher/cli.json`.
-To verify your login information, do the following:
+The Rancher CLI stores its configuration file under your home fdirectory, at `~/.rancher/cli.json`.
+If you would like to view your login information, at any time, run `rancher config --print`, like so:

     nersc$ rancher config --print
     {"accessKey":"ABCDEFG123456","secretKey":"ZYXWVUT098765","url":"https://rancher.spin.nersc.gov/","environment":"","path":"/global/homes/e/elvis/.rancher/cli.json"}
     nersc$

-Test that the Rancher CLI is working by printing which environments you have access to.
+### Test that the Rancher CLI is working

+Validate that you account is working correctly by running the command `rancher environment`.
+This command will communicate to the Rancher Server API using your API key.
+If `rancher environment` returns a list of environments, your account is working correctly.
+If the command prints an error such as **'401 Unauthorized'**, your account is not functioning.
+Please contact us for help.

 Your account is tied to one key which has access to all environments, Prod, Dev & Sandbox.

     nersc$ rancher environment
     ID         NAME         ORCHESTRATION  STATE   CREATED